Kamalesh Sharma

-Kamalesh Sharma (born 30 September 1941) is a retired Indian diplomat who served as the fifth secretary-general of the Commonwealth of Nations from 2008 to 2016.
+Kamalesh Sharma, GCVO (born 30 September 1941) is a retired Indian diplomat who served as the fifth secretary-general of the Commonwealth of Nations from 2008 to 2016.
 Previously, he was the High Commissioner of India to the United Kingdom from 2004 to 2008.
 In addition, he is the Chancellor Emeritus of Queen's University Belfast.

 Education

 Sharma is an alumnus of the Modern School on Barakhamba Road in New Delhi, St. Stephen's College in Delhi and King's College, Cambridge.

 Career

 Sharma was an officer in the Indian Foreign Service from 1965 to 2002.
 He served as India's Permanent Representative to the United Nations from August 1997 to May 2002, before his retirement from the Indian Foreign Service.

 From 2002 to 2004, he was the UN Secretary General's special representative to East Timor.
 He subsequently served as High Commissioner of India to the United Kingdom from 2004 to 2008.

 He is a Vice-President of the Royal Commonwealth Society.
 He was also the Chancellor of Queen's University Belfast from 2009 to 2015.